hongliangdu/Quickinput/README.md

 # Quickinput
-1.Control the status of the keyboard and mouse through hotkeys 2.Custom input macro
+1.Control the status of the keyboard and mouse through hotkeys<br/> 2.Custom input macro<br/>
-3.Identify colors and respond accordingly
+3.Identify colors and respond accordingly<br/>